Germany–Portugal relations: Before 1900

 On 9 April 1836, the Portuguese Queen Maria II married the German nobleman Ferdinand of Saxe-Coburg-Gotha.
 This brought the Portuguese branch of this German noble family, which can be traced back to the House of Wettin and the Margraves of Meissen, to the throne in Portugal.

 Their daughter-in-law Stephanie of Hohenzollern-Sigmaringen (1837-1859) sailed to Lisbon accompanied by her brother Leopold of Hohenzollern and the Prussian Chief Master of Ceremonies Rudolf von Stillfried-Rattonitz and there married her eldest son, King of Portugal Pedro V (1837-1861) in 1858.

 In Düsseldorf and later also in Lisbon, the charitably active Stephanie was known to the people as the "Angel of the Poor".
 Just one year after her death, a monument was erected to her in Düsseldorf: The bust of the Queen on a black marble column was created by Julius Bayerle.
 The monument to Princess Stephanie of Hohenzollern was renewed in 1890 by the sculptor Josef Tüshaus.
-Every year on the second Sunday in May, Düsseldorf's marksmen commemorate the Queen on St. Stephen's Day.
+Every year on the second Sunday in May, Düsseldorf's marksmen commemorate the Queen on Saint Stephen's Day.
 In the centre of Düsseldorf, Stephanienstraße commemorates her, and a hospital in the centre of Lisbon is also named after Stephanie.
 Citizens of Düsseldorf and Lisbon donated a bust in what is now the Portuguese Foreign Ministry.
 A commemorative plaque can be found on the garden front of Jägerhof Palace in Düsseldorf.

 Leopold von Hohenzollern married Antonia Maria of Portugal in Lisbon in 1861, and in 1899 the Prince had Sigmaringen Palace redesigned.
 He also had the so-called "Portuguese Gallery" built there.

 The House of Braganza is closely linked to the noble family of Thurn und Taxis.
 From 1851 until his death in 1866, the former Portuguese King Miguel I lived in exile in Bronnbach.
 Miguel I married the German Adelheid von Löwenstein-Wertheim-Rosenberg in 1851.
 Seven children were born of this marriage, Michael II married Princess Elisabeth von Thurn und Taxis (1860-1881) in Regensburg Cathedral in 1877.
 Franz Joseph von Thurn und Taxis married Elisabeth of Braganza; his brother Karl August von Thurn und Taxis married her sister Maria Anna of Braganza, from this marriage three children were born.